ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 For instance, to apply a piece of thermal pad between the CPU, GPU or heat pipe and the aluminium case.
 Indeed, since the MacBook's case is metal it can serve as a large heatsink and effectively dissipate heat.
 That has a downside too.
 The downside of the laptop would quickly heat up potentially all the way up to 90 degrees C or more.
 Since I often worked with the laptop on my laps, that solution wasn't ideal.

-Luckily there is more ways to improve the cooling.
+Luckily there are more ways to improve the cooling.

 This Snazzy Labs' video suggests that the quality of the *thermal paste* Apple applies between the CPU, GPU and heat pipe isn't good.
 And replacing it with something of better quality makes a difference even on a healthy laptop.